-The Foundation’s Oral History Program compiles a record of Iran’s modern history through interviews with Iranian statesmen, diplomats, scholars, officials, artists, literary figures, newspaper editors, and other decision-makers as well as witnesses to the events that have shaped recent Iranian history.
+The Foundation’s Oral History Program compiles a record of Iran’s modern history through interviews with Iranian statesmen, diplomats, scholars, officials, artists, literary figures, newspaper editors, and other decision-makers as well as witnesses to the events that have shaped Iranian contemporary history.
 These memoirs are an invaluable resource for future scholars.
 In 1991, the Foundation published a catalog of the archives entitled The Oral History Collection of the Foundation for Iranian Studies.
 The catalog, edited by Gholam Reza Afkhami and Seyyed Vali Reza Nasr, contains the methodology of the Oral History Program, a list of interviews, major subjects discussed in each interview, indexes of names and subjects, several appendices and other relevant information.

 Connected to the oral history program is the Foundation’s project to record and publish in monograph the experiences of the Iranians in public and private sectors who were directly involved in planning and administering Iran’s socio-economic development before the Islamic revolution.
-To date, nine volumes have been published.
+To date, eleven volumes have been published.

 From its inception, the Foundation has strived to perform its mission in cooperation with other institutions with similar interests and goals.
 Over the years, it developed special collaborative relations with several institutions, chief among them the Middle East Studies Association (MESA), the Society for Iranian Studies (SIS), the George Washington University, and, in the world of culture and the arts, the Arthur M. Sackler Gallery at the Smithsonian Institution.